seekwhencer/spotify-kidsplayer/docs/SERVER.md

 - `docker exec -it kidsplayer_server -c "/kidsplayer/build.sh"`
 - then a file `kidsplayer_server` was created in the `server/` folder
 - use this binary

+> at the first time the build process takes a lot of time. maybe an hour or two?!
+> after that, the node binary is cached and the bundling is much faster.